 We recommend that you spend 15 minutes at least once a week to manually adjust your rates that you offer your guests that book direct and the rates that you offer on your connected OTAs.
 This time spent is very valuable in your business as it allows you to stay current with the booking trends and pace.
 The changes in supply and demand should also impact your pricing.
 When it comes to the OTAs, you likely have unique rate types, such as an OTA Rate where you can share a different rate to the connected OTAs.
 This can be done effectively with a combination of:

-- Working with automatic rate adjustment rules / Yield Management rules
+- Working with automatic rate adjustment rules / Yield Management plans

 - Manually adjusting rates for your typical booking window

 - Deriving your OTA rate from another rate, and using a pricing adjustment.

 To create a Yield Management Plan, navigate to While one Yield Management Plan may be applied to multiple rate types, each rate type may only use one Yield Management Plan.
 To select the plan you would like to use in with your OTA rate, select the plan in the General Information "YIELD MANAGEMENT PLAN" drop-down box.
 Below is an example of a typical Yield Management Plan found in an OTA Rate.